Frozen Corn Chicken Treats

 How to make frozen corn chicken treats to help them cool of on a hot day.
 An easy snack for chickens and a great way to keep them happy in the summer!

-About a year ago, I achieved my childhood dream of moving out to the country.
+A few years ago, I achieved my childhood dream of moving out to the country.
 My husband, a city boy by birth, has been a good sport and dare I say, even embraced the dream himself.

 Since we live in Texas, one of the things we have to watch out for is overheating in our animal family.
 During the summer, the temperatures hover in the mid-90s for weeks at a time, and some days it even reaches 100 degrees or more.